lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 - The `msg.sender` calling the extendable contract without any pad, MUST be 20 bytes.
 - The `msg.value` received to the extendable contract, MUST be uint256.

-In case where the function selector does not correspond to a mapped extension within the extendable contract, the call SHOULD revert following the typical response observed when an a non existing function is called on a contract.
+In the case where the function selector does not correspond to a mapped extension within the extendable contract, the call SHOULD revert following the typical response observed when a non-existing function is called on a contract.

 #### Sending Value to the Extensions